Amritsar – The Golden City

-The Jallianwala Bagh is a cruel reminder of how thousands of innocent Indian men, women and children were killed by general Dyer and a group of British soldiers while in a peaceful demonstration against British policies during pre-independence period.
-The event took place on April 13, 1919 and since, the place has been converted into a national monument with its walls still bearing the bullet marks from that fateful day.
+The Jallianwala Bagh is a cruel reminder of how thousands of innocent Indian men, women, and children were killed by general Dyer and a group of British soldiers while in a peaceful demonstration against British policies during the pre-independence period.
+The event took place on April 13, 1919, and since, the place has been converted into a national monument with its walls still bearing the bullet marks from that fateful day.

-The sprawling Ram Bagh gardens houses the opulent palace of Maharaja Ranjit Singh.
+The sprawling Ram Bagh gardens house the opulent palace of Maharaja Ranjit Singh.
 The beautiful architecture of the palace draws awe and admiration from the visitors.
-A museum situated inside houses a rare collection of miniature paintings, old coins, weapons and other artifacts relating to the past.
+A museum situated inside houses a rare collection of miniature paintings, old coins, weapons, and other artifacts relating to the past.

 Amritsar boasts of a number of quality hotels that provide the best in luxury and comfort for its guests.
-Among the best in Amritsar are Hotel Kumar International (3 star, situated on Albert Road just 15 km from Airport & 0.5 km from railway station), Hotel Royal Castle (3 star, situated on Albert Road just 9 km from Airport, 0.5 km from railway station & 3 km from bus stand), M.K.
-Hotel (4 star, situated in Ranjit Avenue just 7 km from Airport, 3 km from railway station & 4 km from bus stand), Mohan International Hotel (4 star, situated on Albert Road just 15 km from Airport & 0.5 km from railway station) and Ritz Plaza (3 star, situated on The Mall just 11 km from Airport & 0.5 km from railway station & 4 km from bus stand).
+Among the best in Amritsar are Hotel Kumar International (3 stars, situated on Albert Road just 15 km from Airport & 0.5 km from railway station), Hotel Royal Castle (3 stars, situated on Albert Road just 9 km from Airport, 0.5 km from railway station & 3 km from bus stand), M.K.
+Hotel (4 stars, situated in Ranjit Avenue just 7 km from Airport, 3 km from railway station & 4 km from bus stand), Mohan International Hotel (4 stars, situated on Albert Road just 15 km from Airport & 0.5 km from railway station) and Ritz Plaza (3 stars, situated on The Mall just 11 km from Airport & 0.5 km from railway station & 4 km from bus stand).